-The Return of Njörðr’s Wanderers
+Njörðr’s Wanderers

-For the 2023 Maryland Sheep and Wool Festival, Njörðr’s Wanderers will explore how wool was instrumental in fueling exploration and trade.
+For the 2026 Maryland Sheep & Wool Festival, Njörðr’s Wanderers will explore how wool was instrumental in fueling exploration and trade.
 We will show wool, textile, and garment production by costumed crafters, with recreated examples of tools and technology used in the various stages of wool production, including the loom, comb, and spindle.
 Importantly, we will also discuss the power and relationships between women, magic, mythology, and wool, and how women drove the early Medieval economy.
 As the demonstrations are continuous and informal, the visitor may enter the camp at any time and interact with the crafters in an organic, living history environment.

 Njörðr’s Wanderers from the 2021 Virtual Festival